OpenMaterial: A Large-scale Dataset of Complex Materials for 3D Reconstruction: Abstract

 \section{Abstract}

-Recent advances in deep learning such as neural radiance fields and implicit neural representations have significantly propelled the field of 3D reconstruction.
-However, accurately reconstructing objects with complex optical properties, such as metals and glass, remains a formidable challenge due to their unique specular and light-transmission characteristics.
-To facilitate the development of solutions to these challenges, we introduce the OpenMaterial dataset, comprising 1001 objects made of 295 distinct materials—including conductors, dielectrics, plastics, and their roughened variants— and captured under 723 diverse lighting conditions.
-To this end, we utilized physics-based rendering with laboratory-measured Indices of Refraction (IOR) and generated high-fidelity multiview images that closely replicate real-world objects.
-OpenMaterial provides comprehensive annotations, including 3D shape, material type, camera pose, depth, and object mask.
-It stands as the first large-scale dataset enabling quantitative evaluations of existing algorithms on objects with diverse and challenging materials, thereby paving the way for the development of 3D reconstruction algorithms capable of handling complex material properties.
+Recent advances in deep learning, such as neural radiance fields and implicit neural representations, have significantly advanced 3D reconstruction.
+However, accurately reconstructing objects with complex optical properties—such as metals, glass, and plastics—remains challenging due to the breakdown of multi-view color consistency in the presence of specular reflections, refractions, and transparency.
+This limitation is further exacerbated by the lack of benchmark datasets that explicitly model material-dependent light transport.
+To address this, we introduce OpenMaterial, a large-scale semi-synthetic dataset for benchmarking material-aware 3D reconstruction.
+It comprises 1,001 objects spanning 295 distinct materials, including conductors, dielectrics, plastics, and their roughened variants, captured under 714 diverse lighting conditions.
+By integrating lab-measured Index of Refraction (IOR) spectra, OpenMaterial enables the generation of high-fidelity multi-view images that accurately simulate complex light-matter interactions.
+It provides multi-view images, 3D shape models, camera poses, depth maps, and object masks, establishing the first extensive benchmark for evaluating 3D reconstruction on challenging materials.
+We evaluate 11 state-of-the-art (SOTA) methods for 3D reconstruction and novel view synthesis, conducting ablation studies to assess the impact of material type, shape complexity, and illumination on reconstruction performance.
+Our results indicate that OpenMaterial provides a strong and fair basis for developing more robust, physically-informed 3D reconstruction techniques to better handle real-world optical complexities.
+The dataset is available at~\href{https://huggingface.co/datasets/EPFL-CVLab/OpenMaterial}{link}.